enqack/docker-esp8266-micropython/README.md

 docker create --name micropython micropython
 ```

-Once the container is built the firmware can be copied to the host machine.
+Once the docker image is built the firmware can be copied to the host machine.

 ```bash
 bash ./projctl copy